The highest-paid Victoria's Secret models who have ruled the runway

 – Is Gigi Hadid the highest-paid model?

-Gigi Hadid is one of the highest-paid models with a net worth of USD 30 million, according to Celebrity Net Worth.
+Gigi Hadid is one of the highest-paid models with a net worth of USD 30 million (INR 249 crore approx.), according to Celebrity Net Worth.

 – How much is Kendall Jenner paid?

 Kendall Jenner has ranked as the highest-paid model in the world by Forbes between 2018 and 2022.
-Although her salary is not known, Celebrity Net Worth currently reports her net worth as USD 60 million.
+Although her salary is not known, Celebrity Net Worth currently reports her net worth as USD 60 million (INR 498 crore approx.).

 – Is Kendall Jenner the highest-paid model?

 Forbes ranked Kendall Jenner as the highest-paid model between 2018 and 2022.
-According to Celebrity Net Worth, she has a net worth of UDS 60 million.
+According to Celebrity Net Worth, she has a net worth of UDS 60 million (INR 498 crore approx.).

 – How much does Gigi get paid?

-Gigi Hadid has a net worth of USD 30 million, according to Celebrity Net Worth.
+Gigi Hadid has a net worth of USD 30 million (INR 249 crore approx.), according to Celebrity Net Worth.